- What we collect

 - History of the collection

 Wanted!
 Federal Election Ephemera

 Australians are bombarded with campaign material during elections—flyers, policy statements, how-to-vote cards, balloons, banners, posters, and the list goes on.
 But instead of throwing it away please help us collect it.

 We add original printed campaign material to our holdings for each Australian federal election, and are particularly interested in material from marginal electorates, communities with concerns about health services, industrial relations, education, the mining industry and climate change.
 We are keen to collect material from regional or remote electorates as well as those in the metropolitan centres.

 If you, your colleagues, friends and/or relatives have access to this material (we want published original material, not photocopies or digital files) send it to us to add to the national collection:

 National Library of Australia

 CANBERRA ACT 2600

-Your cooperation in assisting the National Library to collect and preserve this important documentary record is greatly appreciated.
+Your help in assisting us to collect and preserve this important documentary record is greatly appreciated.